Update a Published App

-If your app includes an Android APK, first build your new APK, giving it a new
+If uploading an Android binary file (AAB or APK), first build your new binary, giving it a new

 versionCodein the app's Gradle build file.Important: In order for your app to update properly for existing users, the value of

-android:versionCodein your app's manifest must be greater than that of the currently live version of your app.
-Additionally, your package name must remain the same as your previous APK.
+android:versionCodemust be greater than that of the currently live version of your app.
+Additionally, your package name must remain the same as your previous binary file.

 From the Dashboard (the default homepage), under the Amazon Appstore section, click App List.